Even in a palace it is possible to live well.Marcus Aurelius

 So the question is: What are those pressures that come with success?
 And the answer is: Where to begin?
 You either create the pressure yourself or it comes from others.
 Or both.
 I’ve put them into three categories:

 - Repeating, sustaining or even surpassing your achievements.
 Are you chasing unattainable perfectionism while falling prey to Dukkha Bias?
 Do you have a moral obligation to stay at the top to begin with?
 Or are you now struggling with impostor syndrome thinking you shouldn’t be up there anyway?

-- A surge in opportunities which suddenly open up to you.
+- A surge in opportunities that suddenly open up to you.
 You can’t take all of them.
 How do you choose?
 How do you say ‘No’ without feeling guilty?
-Then there’s the people who now want something from you.
+Then there are the people who now want something from you.
 Advice, support, encouragement.
 Money?
 How do you deal with the attention and expectations?
 Will it corrupt you?

 - The perils of having become an ideal; one that inevitably judges others by virtue of its mere existence.
 This is well-illustrated by Australia’s infamous Tall Poppy Syndrome.
 Success invites envy and resentment, challenge and competition, which in turn reinforces category no. 1.

 It seems to me that these forces are omnipresent, regardless of the magnitude of your success or the size of your peer group.
 On a small scale, it applies to your kid who got 100% on a vocabulary test.
 On a medium scale, it’s the brute family-destroying force of winning a game of Monopoly.
 On the largest scale, it applies to Roman Emperors who hold ultimate power and wealth.